SureshotM6/DGUSPrinterMenu/t5uid1/480x272/DGUSM/README.md

 - Make it easier to access pause / stop buttons?
 - Add 1 decimal place to temperatures
 - We can make beep longer than 2.55 seconds by reloading timer register manually.
-- M300 is not integrating with G4 (dwell) command